I S A P GERHARD SCHULZE AUTOMATION ENGINEERING

 2.2 Scope, User & Stakeholder, Usage & Registration

-2.2.1 This website isap.com is a pure 'Business-to-Business (B2B)' platform in accordance with 'Section 11 TMG (DE)' [2.1.1].
-Consequently, it is not addressed to direct or indirect consumers for the purpose of 'Section 13 BGB (DE)' [2.1.1] or not legally competent minors [4.5.1], but exclusively addressed to professionals, meaning to (a) Authorities and enterprises for the purpose of 'Section 14 BGB (DE)' [2.1.1] such as companies, institutes, and organizations with seat outside of the European Union (EU) / the European Economic Area (EEA) who already are or want to be registered [2.2.4] as Service Provider's 'Customers' or 'Distribution & Support Partners', and to (b) (sub)suppliers and service entities [2.4.2 (i)] with seat within or outside of the EU/EEA who already are or shall be registered [2.2.4] as 'Suppliers' and 'Service Entities', and to (c) further Suppliers and Service Entities [2.4.2 (i)] with seat within or outside of the EU/EEA who support the progressing Enterprise Transformation [2.4.2 (i)] with direct deliveries and services to/at the various future international locations of the 'ISAP Startup Units' [2.4.3], as well as to (d) the involved officers, officials in charge, beneficial owners, decision makers, managers, obligors, contributors, employees, servants and vicarious agents – hereinafter collectively referred to as 'Users' or in the cases where registered Users concerned exclusively to as 'Stakeholders'.
+2.2.1 This website isap.international is a pure 'Business-to-Business (B2B)' platform in accordance with 'Section 11 TMG (DE)' [2.1.1].
+Consequently, it is not addressed to direct or indirect consumers for the purpose of 'Section 13 BGB (DE)' [2.1.1] or not legally competent minors [4.5.1], but exclusively addressed to professionals, meaning to (a) Authorities and enterprises for the purpose of 'Section 14 BGB (DE)' [2.1.1] such as companies, institutes, and organizations who already are or want to be registered [2.2.4] as Service Provider's 'Customers' or 'Distribution & Support Partners', and to (b) (sub)suppliers and service entities [2.4.2 (i)] who already are or shall be registered [2.2.4] as 'Suppliers' and 'Service Entities', as well as to (c) the involved officers, officials in charge, beneficial owners, decision makers, managers, obligors, contributors, employees, servants and vicarious agents – hereinafter collectively referred to as 'Users' or in the cases where registered Users concerned exclusively to as 'Stakeholders'.

-(ii) Beside the Terms of Services and first information about binding compliance measures provided on this page, all freely accessible content of this website is for the purpose of providing initial, general, and noncommittal advanced information about the actual state of the Enterprise Transformation and the current range of products, supplies and services offered in the context of the activities of Service Provider's Head Office for business purposes outside of the EU/EEA.
+(ii) Beside the Terms of Services and first information about binding compliance measures provided on this page, all freely accessible content of this website is for the purpose of providing initial, general, and noncommittal advanced information about the actual state of the Enterprise Transformation and the current range of products, supplies and services offered in the context of the activities of Service Provider's responsible websites for business purposes.

 2.2.3 The anonymous usage of all freely accessible content of this website is free of charge and precludes contractual agreements.
 All kinds of usage shall be subject to these Terms of Services exclusively.
 These can be amended, modified, or replaced by further terms on a case-by-case basis.
 With the usage of this website the validity of these Terms of Services in their respective version shall be accepted.
 All information on this website is supplied without any liability.